If you get, give. If you learn, teach.

 Some students around the country are requesting that professors give a warning ahead of time if there is class material that could evoke a traumatic experience.
 Some schools, such as Oberlin College, have a proposed policy that would have required professors to give such warnings.
 Ohio State does not have a formal policy regarding trigger warnings, but the following language could be used by a faculty member who may want to provide such warnings, perhaps in the syllabus:

 "Some contents of this course may involve media that may be triggering to some students due to descriptions of and/or scenes depicting acts of violence, acts of war, or sexual violence and its aftermath.
-If needed, please take care of yourself while watching/reading this material (leaving classroom to take a water/bathroom break, debriefing with a friend, contacting a Sexual Violence Support Coordinator at 614-292-1111, or Counseling and Consultation Services at 614-292-5766, and contacting the instructor if needed).
+If needed, please take care of yourself while watching/reading this material (leaving classroom to take a water/bathroom break, debriefing with a friend, contacting a confidential Sexual Violence Advocate 614-267-7020, or Counseling and Consultation Services at 614-292-5766 and contacting the instructor if needed).
 Expectations are that we all will be respectful of our classmates while consuming this media and that we will create a safe space for each other.
 Failure to show respect to each other may result in dismissal from the class."

 Title IX is a portion of the United States Education Amendments of 1972 states (in part) that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
 An April 2011 "Dear Colleague" letter issued by the Department of Education's Office for Civil Rights states, "The sexual harassment of students, including sexual violence, interferes with students' right to receive an education free from discrimination and, in the case of sexual violence, is a crime."
 It is the responsibility of institutions of higher education "to take immediate and effective steps to end sexual harassment and sexual violence."
 The letter illustrates multiple examples of Title IX requirements as they relate to sexual violence, and makes clear that, should an institution fail to fulfill its responsibilities under Title IX, the Department of Education can impose a fine and potentially deny further institutional access to federal funds.